-- B. Other employees will be paid semi-monthly for hours worked. - C. Any employee who is covered by this agreement and who is an employee of Renton Technical College as of December 31, 1991 may choose to continue receiving their paycheck semi-monthly over a twelve month period in equal installments. - D. The deduction of payroll savings to a bank or credit union of the employee's choice shall be made semi-monthly after the amount has been authorized.
+B. Other employees will be paid semi-monthly for hours worked.

+C. The deduction of payroll savings to a bank or credit union of the employee's choice shall be made semi-monthly after the amount has been authorized.

 26.5 Salary Placement